Practice is the noun – you do your PRACTICE.

 Practise is the verb – you PRACTISE your instrument.

 Each pupil is given a Practice Book with details of the things s/he needs to practise during the time between lessons.
 Practising regularly is an essential part of learning to play an instrument so reminding your child to practise and monitoring when they do is very valuable.
-I will provide the book in September, they are free but 50p to replace if lost.
 I will write notes on what to practise in here.
 You can write me notes too if you wish.

 My last bit of advice would be that the practice at home makes far more difference than what I may do in the lesson.
 Those who do exceptionally well are always the ones who practise regularly, those who progress very slowly are the ones who do not.
 As a general average I’d expect most to take grade 1 after about a year of learning, unless they start in year 3 in which case it is usually longer.
 However, I frequently have pupils reach grade 1 in one or two terms, if they work hard and have other musical experience.